peak-ai/flashr/README.md

 # Flashr

-Flash Messages handing with redux made simple.
+Flash Messages handling with redux made simple.

 ## To install